aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Resource `StakePool`

-Each validator has a separate StakePool resource and can provide a stake.
-Changes in stake for an active validator:
-1. If a validator calls add_stake, the newly added stake is moved to pending_active.
-2. If validator calls unlock, their stake is moved to pending_inactive.
-2. When the next epoch starts, any pending_inactive stake is moved to inactive and can be withdrawn.
-Any pending_active stake is moved to active and adds to the validator's voting power.

-Changes in stake for an inactive validator:
-1. If a validator calls add_stake, the newly added stake is moved directly to active.
-2. If validator calls unlock, their stake is moved directly to inactive.
-3. When the next epoch starts, the validator can be activated if their active stake is more than the minimum.
+Each validator has a separate StakePool resource and can provide a stake.<br/> Changes in stake for an active validator:<br/> 1.
+If a validator calls add_stake, the newly added stake is moved to pending_active.<br/> 2.
+If validator calls unlock, their stake is moved to pending_inactive.<br/> 2.
+When the next epoch starts, any pending_inactive stake is moved to inactive and can be withdrawn.<br/>    Any pending_active stake is moved to active and adds to the validator&apos;s voting power.<br/><br/> Changes in stake for an inactive validator:<br/> 1.
+If a validator calls add_stake, the newly added stake is moved directly to active.<br/> 2.
+If validator calls unlock, their stake is moved directly to inactive.<br/> 3.
+When the next epoch starts, the validator can be activated if their active stake is more than the minimum.

 <pre><code>struct StakePool has key<br/></code></pre>